European Factors to Watch-Equity futures rise

 LONDON, April 14 (Reuters) - European equity futures rose on Thursday, with gains on Asian and U.S. markets expected to keep European equities near their highest level in a month.

-Futures on the Euro STOXX, Germany’s DAX, France’s CAC and Britain’s FTSE were up by between 0.2-0.5 percent.
+Futures on the Euro STOXX, Germany’s DAX, France’s CAC and Britain’s FTSE were all by between 0.2-0.5 percent.

 Asian shares climbed on Thursday after monetary policy easing measures from Singapore boosted stock markets in the region.